Supporting Student Attendance and Engagement

 Students at UoR are part of a community that provides many opportunities for learning and development.
 Attendance at teaching & learning events, either on campus or online, is an important part of integration and contribution to the University community and will enable students to take advantage of the academic support & resources available, as well as developing social networks with others studying the same modules.

 The University experience gives students the chance to develop professional as well as academic skills that will provide valuable preparation for future careers and working life.
-This includes activities such as group work or peer discussions, where engagement, attendance & participation also has a direct impact on other students.
+This includes activities such as group work or peer discussions, where engagement, attendance and participation also has a direct impact on other students.

 In partnership with the University, students are encouraged to take responsibility for managing their own attendance and engagement.
 There are many channels of support depending on individual circumstances and Academic Tutors and Student Support Co-ordinators play a key role in ensuring that students are provided with details of the help that is available and are signposted accordingly.